Grandmaster Flash and the Furious Five: Reunion and waning popularity (1987–1988)

 In 1987, the original lineup of Grandmaster Flash and the Furious Five reformed for a performance at a charity concert at Madison Square Garden.
-They soon reunited for their first studio album in nearly five years, recording On the Strength, which was released on April 1988.
+They soon reunited for their first studio album in nearly five years, recording On the Strength, which was released in April 1988.
 Reception of the album was lukewarm, and it failed to achieve the same levels of success as The Message.
 The group never enjoyed the same success as they did in the early 1980s and permanently broke up afterwards.

-Permanent disbandment and post-On the Strength (1989–present)
+Permanent disbandment and post-On the Strength (1989–2022)

 Since disbanding, some members of the group have briefly worked together.
 Melle Mel, Scorpio and Cowboy released another album as Grandmaster Melle Mel and the Furious Five, Piano, in 1989.
 Keith "Cowboy" Wiggins died on September 8, 1989.

 In 1990, Grandmaster Flash produced Just-Ice's album Masterpiece.
-He went on to work as musical director for The Chris Rock Show, and later released The Official Adventures of Grandmaster Flash, Essential Mix: Classic Edition, and The Bridge – Concept Of A Culture.
+He went on to work as musical director for The Chris Rock Show, and later released The Official Adventures of Grandmaster Flash, Essential Mix: Classic Edition, and The Bridge (Concept of a Culture).
 He has also received many accolades, including the DJ Vanguard Award from Bill Gates in 2004, RIAA's Lifetime Achievement Award at the Rock and Roll Hall of Fame and Museum in 2005, and BET's I Am Hip-Hop Icon Award in 2006.
 His autobiography, The Adventures of Grandmaster Flash: My Life, My Beats, was released in 2008.

 In 1985, Melle Mel met Quincy Jones at the Grammys, and they began to collaborate for Back on the Block.
 This led to Mel being featured in the song "Back on the Block", which won him the Grammy Award for Best Rap Performance by a Duo or Group in 1991.
 He would pick up an additional Grammy Award for Best Spoken Word Album in 2002 for his contributions in Q: The Autobiography of Quincy Jones.
 1997 saw him sign onto Straight Game Records and release Right Now with Mr. Ness/Scorpio.
 The album also featured Rondo; the two went on to form a group called Die Hard.
 In 2012, they released an album titled On Lock.

 On January 23, 2007, Mel changed his name to Grandmaster Melle Mel and released his first solo studio album, Muscles.
 The first single and music video was "M3 – The New Message".
 He has also released the children's book The Portal in the Park, which features a CD on which children can read and rap along with him.
 This project featured a then-unknown Lady Gaga.
 She performs with Mel on the songs "World Family Tree" and "The Fountain Of Truth".

 When asked of a possible reunion in 2002, Melle Mel responded: